Kerry Carpenter Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff is No. 1 in the league with a collective 9.6 strikeouts per nine innings.
+- The Twins pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.

-- The Twins have a 3.50 team ERA that ranks second among all league pitching staffs.
+- The Twins have the third-ranked team ERA across all league pitching staffs (3.56).

-- The Twins surrender the third-fewest home runs in baseball (67 total, one per game).
+- The Twins allow the second-fewest home runs in baseball (67 total, one per game).

-- In his last appearance on Friday, the right-hander threw five innings against the Toronto Blue Jays, allowing one earned run while surrendering five hits.
+- The righty last appeared on Saturday against the Toronto Blue Jays, when he went six innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.